About the Scientific Advisory Board

 Dr. Kurtz’s research is focused on illicit and prescription drug abuse, drug diversion, HIV risk behaviors, and related health and social problems among not-in-treatment populations.
 His most recent work is examining self-awareness, empowerment and resilience as focal points for intervention among such populations.

-Dr. Kurtz is Principal Investigator for the Drug Diversion Program of the RADARS System prescription drug abuse and diversion surveillance system.
-He has served as PI on six NIDA-funded multi-year research projects, and recently completed a successful randomized clinical trial testing the efficacy of innovative, low threshold substance use interventions for young adult polydrug users.
+Dr. Kurtz is Co-Principal Investigator for the Drug Diversion Program of the RADARS System prescription drug abuse and diversion surveillance system.
+He has served as PI on six NIDA-funded multi-year research projects, including a recently completed successful clinical trial testing the efficacy of innovative, low threshold substance use interventions for young adult polydrug users.

 Dr. Kurtz has served as an appointed member of the Behavioral and Social Science Approaches to Preventing HIV/AIDS (BSPH) study section at the National Institutes of Health, and continues to participate in a wide range of NIH and Department of Defense grant review panels.
 He is an alternate member representing the South Florida Sentinel Site of NIDA’s National Drug Early Warning System.

 Mark W. Parrino, MPA